-Modelling time-varying volatility and correlations of multivariate time series is one of most important problems in the financial risk management, and there has been vast literature that tackles modelling time-varying volatility of univariate time series using the GARCH or stochastic volatility (SV) models.
+Modelling the time-varying volatility and the correlations of multivariate time series is one of the most important problems in financial risk management, and there are numerous studies that model the time-varying volatility of univariate time series using the GARCH or stochastic volatility (SV) models.
 However, the extension of their models to multivariate model with dynamic correlations has not been straightforward due to the following several major problems.

-Firstly, there are too many parameters to estimate if available data are only daily returns, which results in unstable estimates.
+First, there are too many parameters to estimate if the only available data are daily returns, which results in unstable estimates.
 An intuitive solution to reduce the number of parameters is to introduce the factor structure assuming that a small number of common factors describe the dynamics of time-varying covariance matrices as discussed in the factor stochastic volatility models (e.g. Pitt and Shephard (1999), Chib et al. (2006) and Lopes and Carvalho (2007)).
-However, factor modelling requires to decide the number of factors a priori and we need to restrict the structure of factors for identification of parameters (e.g. Lopes and West (2004)).
-Further, the estimation results and the prediction performance of the model are usually subject to the ordering of asset returns.
+However, factor modelling requires the a priori selection of the number of factors and we need to restrict the structure of the factors in order to identify the parameters (e.g. Lopes and West (2004)).
+Furthermore, the estimation results and the predictive performance of the model are usually subject to the ordering of the asset returns.

-An alternative effective approach is to incorporate additional observations based on intraday asset returns such as realized covariances, which recently become available in financial market.
-In univariate SV models, realized SV (RSV) models which estimate time-varying volatilities using daily returns and realized volatility simultaneously have been proposed to show that parameter estimates are more accurate than those of SV models using only daily returns and that the RSV models outperform SV models in forecasting volatilities (e.g. Takahashi et al. (2009), Dobrev and Szerszen (2010), Koopman and Scharth (2013), Zheng and Song (2014), Takahashi et al. (2016)).
-Although the realized volatilities are subject to microstructure noises and non-trading hours, and hence are biased estimates of the integrated volatilities, such biases are adjusted automatically within the proposed model.
+An alternative effective approach is to incorporate additional observations based on the intraday asset returns, such as the realized covariances, which have recently become available in financial markets.
+In univariate SV models, the realized SV (RSV) models that estimate the time-varying volatilities using the daily returns and realized volatility simultaneously have been proposed to achieve more accurate parameter estimates than those of the SV models using only daily returns and the RSV models outperform SV models in forecasting volatilities (e.g. Takahashi et al. (2009), Dobrev and Szerszen (2010), Koopman and Scharth (2013), Zheng and Song (2014), Takahashi et al. (2016)).
+Although the realized volatilities are subject to microstructure noises and nontrading hours and hence are biased estimates of the integrated volatilities, such biases are automatically adjusted within the proposed model.
 Similarly, the univariate GARCH model is extended to the realized GARCH models which incorporates the realized volatilities into the variance equations and it is shown to lead to substantial improvements in the empirical fit and quantile forecasts over the standard GARCH model that only uses daily returns (Hansen et al. (2012)).

-The extension to the multivariate RSV model is also considered in Cholesky RSV model (Shirota et al. (2017)) where Cholesky decompositions of the realized covariance matrices are used as additional sources for measurement equations, and it modelled the dynamics for the logarithm of diagonal elements and off-diagonal elements of Cholesky decomposed covariance matrices respectively.
-It is shown that the portfolio performances of the proposed model outperformed other SV models without realized measures in the empirical studies, but it should also be noted that the performance of Cholesky RSV models may depend on the ordering of asset returns in the vector of the response.
+The extension to the multivariate RSV model is also considered in the Cholesky RSV model (Shirota et al. (2017)).
+In this model, the Cholesky decompositions of the realized covariance matrices are used as additional sources for measurement equations, and it models the dynamics of the logarithm of the diagonal elements and the off-diagonal elements of Cholesky decomposed covariance matrices respectively.
+It is shown that the portfolio performances of the proposed model outperformed other SV models without realized measures in the empirical studies, but it should also be noted that the performance of the Cholesky RSV models may depend on the ordering of the asset returns in the vector of the response.